 A. Information of all permitted and special exception uses is available online by accessing the City’s website at www.cityofokeechobee.com and view Code of Ordinances and LDR’s or by calling the Planning and Zoning Department, 863-763-9824.

 Q. Where can I find information on the setbacks, maximum lot coverage, and maximum height of structures?

 A. These development criteria depend upon the zoning district.
-The zoning district can be found by following the steps outlined above in Question 1.
+The zoning district can be found by following the steps outlined above under the question, how can I verify the future land use and/or zoning of my property.
 Then these requirements will be located under the Lot and Structure Requirements for that zoning district.